Sajan81/GursagarBookStore/GursagarBookStore/README.txt

    download the two survers and with 5.0.17 version
      THEERE  After the moment of truth deleted the migrations folder i was shivering at this time      just kiddding i deleted it and guess what it got
-       Again Again i have downloaded identity.framework.ASp.netcore version in my project
+       Again Again i have downloaded identity.framework.ASp.netcore version in my project deleted my Models folder before copying and pasting it to creted GursagarsBooks.Models